 £5, children are free

-about 3 years by Jane Williams 5 / 5Yesterday 22 May, I went to visit these amazing gardens and found a lot of peace and beauty, at every turn.
+over 3 years by Jane Williams 5 / 5Yesterday 22 May, I went to visit these amazing gardens and found a lot of peace and beauty, at every turn.
 So many different kinds of plants, flowers and trees, areas tucked away round corners and down paths.
 So much colour too.

 over 3 years by Peter Brake 5 / 5Yesterday 14.5.11, my wife and I decided to give Hinton Admiral a visit.We were pleasantly surprised by the layout of the estate grounds.
 Beautifully kept as nature intended, very relaxing walks and gorgeous scented plants.
 Well worth a visit when open.
 I could live there quite happily!

 over 5 years by Mrs Nesbit 4 / 5I have just returned from an afternoon at the gardens-even my teenage son was happy to spend the afternoon wandering around with us!
 Thought the teas and cakes were a nice touch, and the ladies helping were so friendly.
 I was happy NOT to see huge muffins in plastic wrappers with a 6 month shelf life that all taste the same.
 I much prefer a cup of tea poured from a pot than a teabag floating about in a polystyrene vessel!
 Some people can be so picky!!
 Well done girls-toffee cake next year please!!
 Bearing in mind the damage done in the storm of 1987 the garden will take time to recover and it is apparent work is ongoing.
 Living locally, I would like to see the grounds open more often, esp in the early spring.
 Would also be nice to perhaps learn a bit more about the history of the house as it always seems a little shrouded in mystery!!